 Additionally, Mr. Rayburn represents purchasers and sellers in connection with mergers and acquisitions involving both public and private companies, including private equity investments and joint ventures.
 His practice also encompasses corporate governance and other general corporate concerns.

-Mr. Rayburn has been consistently ranked in Texas Capital Markets Debt & Equity by Chambers USA.
-In 2017, the publication described him as "an outstanding lawyer who is as good as it gets."
-He has also been widely recognized, including The Legal 500 U.S. (2013), The Best Lawyers in America® (2008-2016), and Texas Super Lawyer (2006-2016).
+Mr. Rayburn has been consistently ranked in Texas Capital Markets Debt & Equity by Chambers USA, with sources noting him as “an outstanding lawyer who is as good as it gets.” and “he knows his stuff and works hard to find compromises to divisive issues.
+Doug is a true gentleman who is invariably pleasant to work with.”
+He has also been widely recognized, including The Legal 500 U.S. (2013), The Best Lawyers in America® (2008-2018), and Texas Super Lawyer (2006-2018).

 - Represented EnLink Midstream Partners, LP in its initial public offering and numerous offerings of senior notes, common units and preferred units.

 - Represented Matador Resources Corporation in multiple Rule 144A offerings of high-yield senior notes and registered offerings of common stock.

 - Represented BofA Merrill Lynch, as underwriter, in numerous offerings of senior secured notes and senior notes of Comstock Resources, Inc., including registered exchange offer of one series of senior secured notes and two series of senior notes for three new series of senior secured notes.